12mondragon/hs-weather-forecast/README.md

 # Weather Hash

-You're using the Weather Underground API to build out a weather report app!
+Today, you're using data from Weather Underground to build out a weather report app!
 They're giving you awesome weather data in a hash that looks something like this:

 ```ruby
 {